vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-11-impersonating-user-in-adls-with-data-explorer.md

 We can read about [Data actions here](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#dataactions).
 Those actions are separate from [actions](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#actions), which are administrative by nature.

 It's a little counter-intuitive, especially if we consider that a *Contributor* can give him / herself any role he / she wants.
 But it makes for a nice separation of concerns.
-Also, in an audited environment, the previous argument is mooth.
+Also, in an audited environment, the previous argument is moot.

 ## Summary